arouyan/lakeFS/docs/integrations/databricks.md

 For Databricks to work with lakeFS, set the S3 Hadoop configuration to the lakeFS endpoint and credentials:

-1. In databricks, go to your cluster configuration page.
+1. In Databricks, go to your cluster configuration page.
 1. Click **Edit**.
 1. Expand **Advanced Options**
 1. Under the **Spark** tab, add the following configurations, replacing `<repo-name>` with your lakeFS repository name.